-- In order to be admitted to the Master of Social Innovation an applicant must have completed a bachelor's degree or an equivalent qualification. - 2 An applicant must normally have completed the admission qualification with a B grade average or higher in the papers at level 7 or above. - 3 An applicant must normally have relevant professional experience approved by the Dean (or representative). - 4 An applicant may be required to attend a selection interview
+- 1 In order to be admitted to the Master of Social Innovation an applicant must have completed a bachelor's degree or equivalent. - 2 An applicant must normally have completed the admission qualification with a B grade average or higher in the papers at level 7 or above. - 3 An applicant must normally have relevant professional experience approved by the dean (or representative). - 4 An applicant may be required to attend a selection interview.